 II.
-Take a stick of convenient size and about a foot long, and apply one end of it to the upper surface of the lower back teeth on one side; raise the free end of it upward, thus using it as a lever, and exerting great downward and backward pressure, when the jaw be sprung into will place that side. on
+Take a stick of convenient size and about a foot long, and apply one end of it to the upper surface of the lower back teeth on one side; raise the free end of it upward, thus using it as a lever, and exerting great downward and backward pressure, when the jaw will be sprung into place on that side.
 Do precisely the same thing on the other side, and this will also assume its proper position.

 IX.
-GAS EXTRACTION.
+GAS EXTRAC-TION.